amiya-pattnaik/webdriverIO-with-cucumberBDD/README.md

 ### Run Some Sample Tests

-To execute the entire test suite in local development, you can use any one of the options mentioned below
+To execute the entire test suite in local development, you can use below

 Option 1: `npm run test-local`.
 You can also run in SauceLabs and BrowserStack using `npm run test-sauce`, `npm run test-browserstack`.

-Option 2: `grunt webdriver:test-local`.
-This executes all features in the [`./test/features/*.feature`] directory.
-The default option for Grunt run is `webdriver:test-local`.
-But you can use `webdriver:test-sauce` or `test-browserstack` based on your requirements.

 To execute tests on `mobile device` use : `npm run test-mobile`.

-Note: Before running mobile tests, perform the requisite Appium setup.
+###  Note: Before running mobile tests, perform the requisite Appium setup.
 For hassle free Appium setup on OSX refer [appium-setup-made-easy-OSX](https://github.com/amiya-pattnaik/appium-setup-made-easy-OSX) OR refer [Appium Docs](http://appium.io/getting-started.html?lang=en)

 ### Config Files

 WebdriverIO uses configuration files to setup and execute tests in specific ways.
 The configuration is fully customizable, and different functions can be invoked before, during and after each test or test suite.
 Config files can be found in the `/test/config/` directory and all end with `*.conf.js`.
 These can be called via the the cli.

-### SauceLabs/BrowserStack Integration
+### SauceLabs, BrowserStack and LambdaTest Integration

-`SauceLabs` and `BrowserStack` specific code has been added in the `wdio.sauce.conf.js` and  `wdio.browserstack.conf.js` under the /test/config folder.
-You just need to provide your SauceLabs/BrowserStack credentials in the config file.
-To run test on SauceLabs, execute command `npm run test-sauce` and on BrowserStack `npm run test-browserstack`.
+`SauceLabs`,  `BrowserStack` and `lambdatest` specific code has been added in the `wdio.sauce.conf.js`,  `wdio.browserstack.conf.js` and `wdio.lambdatest.conf.js` under the /test/config folder.
+You just need to provide your SauceLabs/BrowserStack/LambdaTest credentials in the config file.
+To run test on SauceLabs, execute command `npm run test-sauce` to run test on BrowserStack `npm run test-browserstack`, to run test on LambdaTest `npm run test-lambdatest`.

 ### Logs